Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

   Right: Early replication of Gene 0001 near the <i>Ori</i> and late replication of gene 0420 near the <i>Ter</i>. </b>
 </p>

 Cell volume doubled at a median time of 67 minutes, after which the partitioning of the chromosomes is assumed to occur.
-The cell cycle, defined as the time for surface area to double and the cells to divide, ranged from 93 to 112 with a median of 102 min, which is in good agreement with experimental measured 105 min[^ref].
+The cell cycle, defined as the time for surface area to double and the cells to divide, ranged from 93 to 112 with a median of 102 min, which is in good agreement with experimental measured 105 min[^pelletier_division].

 <p align="center">
   <img src="../figs/plots_WCM/Time Doubling.jpg" width="600" alt="Doubling of DNA, V, SA">  <br>